adafruit/Adafruit_CircuitPython_datetime/README.rst

 Basic date and time types.
 Implements a subset of the `CPython datetime module <https://docs.python.org/3/library/datetime.html>`_.

+NOTE: This library has a large memory footprint and is intended for hardware such as the SAMD51, ESP32-S2, and nRF52.

 Dependencies
 =============
 This driver depends on: